 - you are travelling on an official journey.

-GP trainees can also claim mileage expenses for their normal home to base journey on days that they perform home visits or are expected to perform home visits.
+GP registrars can also claim mileage expenses for their normal home to base journey on days that they perform home visits or are expected to perform home visits.
 However, this varies according to which contract a GP trainee is employed under.

 - able to claim home to base mileage for any day on which the practice expected them to have their vehicle available to to do a home visit